-In the 80s we don’t have the power, the processors, the information to indeed have the capacity to process a system like that.
+In the 80s we didn’t have the power, the processors, the information to indeed have the capacity to process a system like that.
 It takes truly a huge number of cases to prepare something like that.

 Furthermore, connectivity will be at the core of opening the majority of this potential, for all businesses big or small and giving a stage to the acknowledgment of an entirely new series of ideas from business people in Australia and around the globe.
 Mindset coaching for small business owners can help with accepting and learning about the present and future technologies and their role in your business, as many are reluctant to embrace technology.